Sequoia National Forest

 |Date of Origin||Thursday October 04th, 2018 approx. 12:00 AM|

-The Alder Fire is burning in timber, with heavy fuels on the ground, in an area of extensive tree mortality.
-The Mountaineer Fire is burning in timber, with heavy fuels lying on the ground.
+The Alder and Mountaineer Fires are burning in timber, with heavy fuels on the ground, in an area of extensive tree mortality.
+Moses Fire is burning in a patch of timber near a rocky area.